sagemath/trac_to_gh/Issue 2125.md

 # Issue 2125: bober's name is spelled wrong (with patch) (ready for review)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2125

 Original creator: bober